jlweichen/Coffee-in-the-Cities/scrapers/readme.md

 ## Scrapers

 I wrote two different scripts to scrape store location data - one for each store's website.
-I chose BeautifulSoup as the Python library to parse the HTML
+Caribouscraper.py collects store location data for Caribou Coffee, while starbucksscraper.py collects Starbucks store location info.
+I chose BeautifulSoup as the Python library to parse the HTML, as I've used it previously.
+Both websites structure their store locator pages differently, so I had to customize the code to each one.

+Overall, the Starbucks website lent itself to more detailed scraping, as it returned JSON with a large amount of store details.
+As pandas works more easily with JSON, this made it simple to convert the data into a dataframe.
+The Caribou website returned less JSON, and for most details besides store coordinates, I had to extract the text from tags.

+As for data cleanliness, I have not made a dedicated effort to checking each of the hundreds of points for accuracy.
+Through the course of visualizing the data, I have picked up some areas where data errors were noticable.
+Zip codes were one field where errors were common for both Caribou and Starbucks stores.
+I decided to forego scraping zip code data, and opted to use GIS to find each store's zip code tabulated area (ZCTA).
+I didn't notice any blatantly erroneous Caribou store coordinates, but some of the Starbucks stores returned coordinates which placed them deep into residential areas.
+I used Google Maps to find more accurate coordinates for those stores, then rewrote my scraper code to specifically change the coordinates for them.